juliakahn1/juliakahn1/README.md

 ### Hey there! 👋

 My name is Julia, and I'm a UX designer-turned-software engineer.
-This here README is a work-in-progress, next time you visit there will be some neat stuff here :)
+This here README is a work-in-progress, next time you visit I'll have some neat stuff for you :)

 </div>
    <a href="https://www.linkedin.com/in/juliakahn1/" target="_blank" >